-(1) When the owner of a boat submits an application for Certificate of Boat Title only, and under normal circumstances the boat would require in addition to the title, a certificate of number, the Director shall not issue the title until first obtaining from the owner a signed statement that the boat will not be used on any waters over which this state has jurisdiction until all registration requirements have been complied with.

-(2) Prior to issuing a Certificate of Title for a boat the Director shall require "Proof of Ownership" which may include a Manufacturer's Statement of Origin properly executed by the manufacturer, a Homemade Boat Builder Certificate properly executed by the builder, a Certificate of Boat Title issued by another state or an original certificate of number for boats previously registered in another state which does not issue a Certificate of Title for a Boat. (a) In making application for an initial Oregon title, the following boats must be inspected by the Oregon State Police, an Oregon county sheriff's representative, or Marine Board staff:

-(A) Homemade boats; and

-(B) Boats not titled and/or registered in Oregon or another state with the exception of new boats where a manufacturer's statement of origin is submitted.

-(b) The Board at its discretion may inspect any boat prior to issuing an Oregon title.

-$(\bar{3})$ When an application for a certificate of boat title indicates that the legal owner of the boat is other than the principal owner, the title will be mailed to the legal owner.
+- (1) When the owner of a boat submits an application for Certificate of Boat Title only, and under normal circumstances the boat would require in addition to the title, a certificate of number, the Director shall not issue the title until first obtaining from the owner a signed statement that the boat will not be used on any waters over which this state has jurisdiction until all registration requirements have been complied with. - (2) Before issuing a Certificate of Title for a boat the Director shall require "Proof of Ownership" which may include a notarized transfer of title by the previous title owners, a Manufacturer's Statement of Origin (MSO) properly executed by the manufacturer, a Homemade Boat Builders Certificate properly executed by the builder, a Certificate of Boat Title issued by another state or an original certificate of number for boats previously registered in another state that does not issue a Certificate of Title for a Boat. - (a) When an application is made for an initial Oregon title, the following boats must be inspected by the Oregon State Police, an Oregon county sheriff's representative, or Marine Board staff: - (A) Homemade boats; and - (B) Boats not titled and/or registered in Oregon or another state with the exception of new boats when a manufacturer's statement of origin has been submitted. - (C) When a boat is currently unavailable for inspection or when it is evident that a typographical error or misinterpretation of a number or letter has occurred, a title and registration may be issued after a pencil tracing (rubbing) or digital photo is submitted, provided: - (i) The boat has a title or out of state registration; - (ii) There are no stolen records or red flags; and, - (iii) The boat is more than 20 years old and/or has an estimated value less than \$2,000. - (b) The Board at its discretion may inspect any boat before issuing an Oregon title. - (3) When an application for a certificate of boat title indicates that the legal owner of the boat is other than the principal owner, the title must be mailed to the legal owner. - (4) An application to replace a lost boat title may be made to the Board.
+A lost boat title must be issued to the title owners indicated in the Board's records, unless a notarized transfer of title signed by the previous title owners has been submitted in connection with the lost title application.

 Hist.: MB 1, f.
 2-4-60; MB 8, f.
 6-30-61; MB 10, f.
 11-14-61; MB 12, f.
 3-27-62; MB 24, f.
 3-13-64; Suspended by MB 9-1983(Temp), f.
 11-29-83, ef.
 12-1-83; MB 3-1984, f. & ef.
 1-5-84; MB 5-1997, f. & cert. ef.
-5-30-97
+5-30-9; OSMB 4-2006, f. & cert ef.
+7-3-06; OSMB 9-2007, f. & cert. ef.
+7-2-07